If a man is crossing a river

 When we see life as it is, rather than our thoughts about it, we can move forward through calmer waters with a little less effort.

-Understanding that psychopaths have a brain disorder that makes them act the way they do not only helps to resolve anger, but also self-blame, doubt and confusion.
+Understanding that psychopaths have a brain disorder that makes them act the way they do can help resolve anger, self-blame, doubt, and confusion.
 There’s still a lot to deal with.
-But it made a big difference for me, and I hope it does for you, too.
+But this shift in perspective made a difference for me, and I hope it will for you, too.

 “Invaluable.
 Having been in a relationship with a psychopath for many years, I desperately needed some insight into what had happened and why.
 I have gained a tremendous amount of strength and knowledge toward healing from years of abuse by reading this book.
 One of the best.”